 1. 60-Day Use Window

-In contrast to other passes, like the Go New York Explorer Pass, the Go London Explorer Pass is unique in that you have 60 days after activation to complete your sightseeing.
+Similar to the New York Explorer Pass, you get 60 days after activating your pass to complete your sightseeing with the London Explorer Pass.
 This is perfect for travelers with extended stays or those whose plans include staying in London for short bursts as they travel throughout the U.K. (such as two days in London, seven days in Edinburgh, two days in London).
 It also allows you to take your time so you don’t feel rushed by trying to visit too many sites in one day.

 2. Save Money

 One of the biggest benefits of the Go City London Explorer Pass is that you’re almost certain to save money.
 The pass is so well conceived that it’s pretty hard to screw it up.
 Provided that you visit the full number of attractions you paid for — and you do it within a 60-day window from the first time you use it — you should save money based on the retail price of each attraction.

 London has some of the most famous tourist attractions in the world, and several of them are included on this pass.
 While the London Pass includes more attractions, most of the same sites can be found on the London Explorer Pass.
 This includes Westminster Abbey, Hampton Court Palace, and St. Paul’s Cathedral.

 Personally, I love the convenience of having a sightseeing pass with me when I travel.
 I don’t have to find, purchase, and organize tickets when I’m planning the trip.
 Better yet, there is no waiting in long ticket lines at each attraction.
 Plus, I have the ability to change my sightseeing plans while I’m there.
 All I have to do is bring my sightseeing pass to an included attraction, present it at the gate, and I’m good to go.
 I love them!